 - Give some examples of corporate strategies

-Diversification: create new opportunities by creating new products that will be introduced in new markets
+Product development: create new products that can be sold in existing markets